Craftsy/napoleon/README.md

 * The page state is modified through Napoleon's API

 ###Modifying State
-Napoleon has a `modifyState` method which sets the `url` and `extras` states.
+- document that this fires onStateChange callback - Napoleon has a `modifyState` method which sets the `url` and `extras` states.
 Both of the configuration objects are optional.

 ```javascript